What is bone marrow involvement?

 baseline of where the lymphoma is so that it can be monitored for

 progression, guide treatment, and judge response to subsequent

-are in the bucket you could not conclude the pool is without leaves - only that the sample
+we might find no leaves in the bucket - but we could not conclude the pool is without leaves - only that the

 Imaging such as MRI or PET can "help increase the positive

 yield of bone marrow biopsies by guiding the marrow sampling

 procedures to sites of relatively hypercellular marrow."
 (Magnetic

 Resonance Imaging of the Bone Marrow in Hematologic Malignancies

 from both sides) will be more reliable: (Bone marrow biopsy for the staging of non-Hodgkin's